SonDo580/tic-tac-toe/README.md

 2. Play the game according to `Game Rules`

 3. When the game is finished, you will be asked to play again.
-But you can also leave the room at any time.
+You can also leave the room at any time.